Greek Easter 2023

-The most important event in the Christian Orthodox Calendar, Easter in Greece, will be celebrated with friends and family with some restrictions covid-19 still in place.
-Many people will travel to Greece and it’s Islands to celebrate Easter with their families
+The most important event in the Christian Orthodox Calendar, Easter in Greece, will be celebrated with friends and family.
+Many people will travel to Greece and its Islands to celebrate Easter with their families

-Greek Easter 2022 falls on, Sunday April 24th, we will take the opportunity to enjoy a sunny Easter break in Amari Villa Kefalonia, Greece.
+Greek Easter 2023 falls on, Sunday April 16th, we will take the opportunity to enjoy a sunny Easter break at Amari Villa Kefalonia, Greece.

 Here’s a little on how the Easter celebrations are in Greece and it’s Islands

 Orthodox Easter, also called Pascha and Resurrection Sunday, is the oldest and most important festival in the Eastern Christian tradition, celebrating Jesus Christ’s resurrection (rising from the grave) following his crucifixion and death.

 The rich history and old customs of Greece are often celebrated at Easter Holidays in traditional festivals and vary from village to village.
 You will have the opportunity to enjoy the sights and sounds of a typical Greek celebration.